The Quarter Shrinker uses a technique called high-velocity

 the Earth's crust.
 This often leads to "collisions" between surface

-features, and often one feature may flow underneath another!
+features, and often one feature may plow underneath another!

-For example, in the following image, notice how some of the lettering on
+For example, note how some of the lettering on

-quarter have shifted so that they become partially obscured by various
+quarter below have shifted so that they become partially obscured by various

 parts of the horse.